 Why we get fat?

 What we see very little of are questions like:

 Am I naturally overweight?
 Is it healthy to be thin?

 These are the types of questions I would want the answers for.

 Too often I hear ignorant people sniggering, “Jesus, it’s no wonder they’re fat, look at them gobbling those burgers, eat a salad for God’s sake”.
-In reality, the person making the comment might be consuming more calories a day than the overweight person.
-So, what makes them believe they can openly criticise others?
+But, in reality, the person making the comment might be consuming more calories a day than the overweight person.
+What makes them believe they can openly criticise others?
 Well, the headlines do.
-The headlines which suggest that obesity is simply caused by a person eating too much.

 And if exercise makes you thin, then why do some marathon runners remain overweight despite a rigorous diet and exercise regime?